 Yes, really!
 What can I say?
 We lived in a rural, Western town, complete with an annual “Bean Feed”.
 I loved it!
 And I miss it, too.
 We created so many wonderful food memories there!

 One of hubs’ co-workers at the time had grown up there and when we told him about the all-you-could-eat tacos, just like we’d had when we were growing up, he said, “Oh yeah, Paso Mom Tacos.”

 I have no idea if anyone besides Jim ever called them that, but we do now.

 First, you cook up some taco meat.
 I use this spice blend.
 Keep the meat warm while you fry the corn tortillas.

 It’s nice to have a husband willing to stand over hot oil and fry these for you.
-This is pretty much the make-it or break-it step of this dish.
+The home fried taco shells are pretty much the make-it or break-it component of this dish.
 You want to fry the corn tortillas until they are crisp enough to break when you bite them, but not so crisp that they shatter into a million pieces.
 It may take some experimenting, but you’ll get it.

 Hubs set up this new-fangled contraption to drain and cool the shells.
 It’s a cooling rack upside down on a paper-towel lined baking sheet.
 Go with what you got.

 As you fry, remember that you want the shells to be fried in a folded position.
 However, not so closed that you can’t get the filling inside.
 It’s an art.

 Then lay out an assortment of toppings and fillings: seasoned taco meat, shredded lettuce, shredded cheese, chopped tomatoes, salsa, and sour cream.

 Paso Mom Tacos are a huge hit at our house.
 They are fairly affordable since corn tortillas aren’t as expensive as conventional taco shells.
 They take a little work, but they taste amazingly good.